sashaCTF/pwn-rev-notes/reverse-engineering/assembly-language/arithmetic.md

 ```asm
 add BYTE PTR 0x40000000, 6
 ```
 This uses a format specifier to point to the byte at memory address `0x40000000`.
-You cn read more about format specifiers here.
+You can read more about format specifiers here.
 ```
 0x40000000 | 0x00000009
 ```